francoisrob/Nahka/README.md

 ## 3.8 Orders

-When a customer places an order on the website, the following actions take place:

-- The order details are emailed to the store owner.
+When a customer places an order on the website, the order details are emailed to the customer.

 ## 3.9 Updating a page on your site